 The Ambien drug class is sedative-hypnotics, commonly called depressants.
-Ambien is not a narcotic drug.
-It affects chemicals in the brain that may be unbalanced in people with insomnia or sleep problems.
+Ambien is not a narcotic drug, and it affects chemicals in the brain that may be unbalanced in people with insomnia or sleep problems.
 The immediate-release tablet is used to help you fall asleep when you first go to bed.
-It was designed to have the same effects of Xanax, a benzodiazepine, without the same hazardous and habit-forming properties.
+It was designed to have the same effects as Xanax, a benzodiazepine, without hazardous and habit-forming properties.

 What are the Side Effects of Ambien?

 Commonly during the daytime, you might experience drowsiness, dizziness, weakness, or feeling light-headed.
 There are also cases of patients feeling tired and losing coordination.
 Some issues have shown stuffy nose, dry mouth, and nose or throat irritation.
 It is also common to experience nausea, constipation, diarrhea, and an upset stomach.
 Also, headaches and muscle pains are common.
 In some extreme cases, liver damage can occur.
 There are links to Ambien’s increasing risk of cancer and death.